rayjaimin/pdsnd_github/README.md

 BikeShare Udacity python project.

 ### Description
-BikeShare project to analyze bike renting in 3 major cities.
+BikeShare project to analyze bike renting in 3 major cities (namely chicago, new york and washington).

 ### Files used
 bikeshare_2.py is the core file with the code, there are other 3 data files with `.csv` extension.